 3. Breastmilk (mostly) tastes sweet

 If you’re a breastfeeding mum, you’ve probably tasted your milk once or twice, so you’ll know it’s pretty sweet.
 It contains the milk sugar lactose, which gives it its saccharine flavour.
-How your milk tastes also depends on what you eat, which is why many doctors and lactation consultants recommend a varied diet so your baby won’t be a picky eater.
+How your milk tastes also depend on what you eat, which is why many doctors and lactation consultants recommend a varied diet so your baby won’t be a picky eater.
 Probably best to limit your vindaloo intake…

 4. Most mums are righties

 Wondering why your right boob produces more milk than the other?
 You’re not alone.
-Research shows that almost 75% of all mums produce more milk in their right boob – and it doesn’t matter if they’re right handed or left handed.
+Research shows that almost 75% of all mums produce more milk in their right boob – and it doesn’t matter if they’re right-handed or left-handed.
 Weird!
 HoneyKids mum, Tracy’s reaction to this was “Really?
 I am not surprised at all.
 My left boob was rubbish.
 I had endless issues with it during breastfeeding, and now it looks like a deflated balloon, while my right one remains relatively perky.”
 We challenge you not to stare at her cleavage in light of this info next time you see her…

 5. Big boobs don’t mean more milk